wishrohitv/passman/README.md

 # PassMan - Secure Password Manager

-Password manager application that helps you securely store and manage your sensitive information.
+PassMan is a secure, offline password manager that helps you store and manage sensitive information locally on your device.

 ## Features

-- Store account credentials securely
+- Securely store account credentials (username, password, notes)
 - Save bank card information
-- Choice of encryption methods (AES-256-CBC or XOR)
+- Choice of encryption methods: AES-256-CBC or XOR
-- User-friendly interface
+- User-friendly, responsive UI
-- Offline storage for enhanced security
+- Offline-only storage (no cloud syncing)
+- Option to export/import encrypted backups

 ## Security

-PassMan implements robust security measures:
+- All sensitive data is encrypted before storage
-- Choose between AES-256-CBC or XOR encryption
+- Choose between AES-256-CBC or XOR encryption implementations
-- All sensitive data is encrypted
-- No cloud storage - all data stays on your device
-- No internet permission required
+- No internet permission required — data never leaves your device

 ## Architecture

 Built using:
 - Hive for secure local storage
 - Provider for state management
+- MVVM (Model-View-ViewModel) architecture
-- Custom encryption implementation
+- Custom encryption components (plus optional use of the crypto package)

 ## Getting Started

 1. Clone the repository
 2. Run `flutter pub get`
-3. Build and run the application
+3. Build and run the application with `flutter run`

 ## Development

-Built with:
-- Flutter
+- Flutter for UI
-- Dart
+- Dart as the programming language
-- SQLite for local storage
+- Use Hive for local data persistence
-- crypto package for encryption
+- Encryption logic implemented in-app; `crypto` package optionally used for cryptographic primitives

 ## Privacy

-Your data never leaves your device.
-All sensitive information is encrypted locally using your choice of encryption method.
+Your data stays on your device.
+All sensitive information is encrypted locally and never uploaded to external servers.

 ## Contributing

-Feel free to submit issues and pull requests.
+Contributions, issues, and pull requests are welcome.
+Please follow the repository's contribution guidelines.

 ## License